pyeventsourcing/eventsourcing/docs/topics/process.rst

     # Run the test.
     test_orders_policy()

-In normal use, the ``policy()`` method is called by the ``call_policy()`` method of the ``Process`` class, when new events are retrieved from an upstream notification log.
-The ``call_policy()`` method wraps the process application's aggregate repository with a wrapper that detects which aggregates are used by the policy and which were changed, so any changes caused by the policy can be automatically detected, and new records automatically committed.
-Returning a new aggregate is necessary to include its events in this atomic recording.

-New events are collected by requesting pending events from the aggregates.
-The policy shouldn't call aggregate ``__save__()`` methods for this reason.

 Causal dependencies between events could be detected and used to synchronise the processing of different partitions downstream, so that downstream